Firefox: Security

-In 2012, Mozilla launched a new project called Servo to write a completely new and experimental browser engine utilizing memory safe techniques written in Rust.
+In 2012, Mozilla launched a new project called Servo to write a completely new and experimental browser engine utilizing memory-safe techniques written in Rust.
 In 2018, Mozilla opted to integrate parts of the Servo project into the Gecko engine in a project codenamed the Quantum project.
 The project completely overhauled Firefox's page rendering code, resulting in performance and stability gains while also improving the security of existing components.
 Additionally, the older incompatible extension API was removed in favour of a WebExtension API that more closely resembled Google Chrome's extension system.
 This broke compatibility with older extensions but resulted in fewer vulnerabilities and a much more maintainable extension system.
 While the Servo project was intended to replace more parts of the Gecko Engine, this plan never came to fruition.
-In 2020, Mozilla laid off all developers on the Servo team transferring ownership of the project to the Linux Foundation.
+In 2020, Mozilla laid off all developers on the Servo team, transferring ownership of the project to the Linux Foundation.

+In 2026, in collaboration with Anthropic, Mozilla used Claude Opus 4.6 to detect 22 vulnerabilities in Firefox over 2 weeks.
+14 of them were high-severity, making almost a fifth of the number of high-severity Firefox vulnerabilities fixed during the full year 2025.
+In addition, the tool also detected another 90 non-security bugs.
+All the vulnerabilities and most of the bugs were quickly fixed.